History of salt: Ancient world

-Early Neolithic salt production, dating to approximately 6,000 BCE, has been identified at an excavation in Poiana Slatinei-Lunca, Romania.
+Early Neolithic salt production, dating to approximately 6,000 BCE, has been identified at an excavation at Poiana Slatinei in Lunca, Romania.

 Solnitsata, the earliest known town in Europe, was built around a salt production facility.
 Located in present-day Bulgaria, the town is thought by archaeologists to have accumulated wealth by supplying salt throughout the Balkans.

 Salt was of high value to the Greeks, Tamils, Chinese, Hittites and other peoples of antiquity.
 In ancient Jewish literature, the Book of Job refers to salt as an important spice, while the Book of Sirach ranks it among "the elements necessary for man's life."
 In the early years of the Roman Republic, with the growth of the city of Rome, roads were built to make transportation of salt to the capital city easier.
 An example was the Via Salaria (originally a Sabine trail), leading from Rome to the Adriatic Sea.
 The Adriatic, having a higher salinity due to its shallow depth, had more productive solar ponds than the Tyrrhenian Sea, much closer to Rome.

 The word "salary" comes from the Latin word for salt.
 The persistent modern claim that the Roman Legions were sometimes paid in salt is baseless; a salārium may have been an allowance paid to Roman soldiers for the purchase of salt, but even that is not well established.